Biogas

 Biomethanation Programs of Osaka Gas

-Since November 2022, Osaka Gas has been conducting a field test2 on biomethanation using biogas generated at a sewage treatment plant, jointly with Kyoto University, NJS Co., Ltd., and the municipal government of Osaka.
+Since November 2022, Osaka Gas has been conducting a field test on biomethanation using biogas generated at a sewage treatment plant, jointly with Kyoto University, NJS Co., Ltd., and the municipal government of Osaka.

-This field test uses a small-scale test facility newly constructed at the Ebie Sewage Treatment Plant in Osaka.
+This field test uses a small-scale test facility newly constructed at the Ebie Sewage Treatment Plant in Osaka.The following two technological developments are being conducted.

 Related contents